lsst-dm/dmtn-113/index.rst

 Introduction
 ============

-This technical note describes an summarizes performance tests with PPDB prototype.
+This technical note describes an summarizes performance tests with :abbr:`PPDB (Prompt Products Database)` prototype.
 Performance of PPDB operations is crucial for Alert Production (AP) as it has to fetch and save large number of records in PPDB.

 AP Prototype